 Bratislava Walking Tour Itinerary

-Many of Bratislava’s streets are paved with bricks, some of which have cracks, uneven angles and can become slick when wet.
-Some parts of the walking tour take you through hilly areas.
-It is thus ideal to stick with a comfortable pair of flat shoes rather than heels as they can get stuck in the pavement.
+Many streets of Bratislava are unevenly paved and we strongly recommend wearing comfortable footwear as a day’s sightseeing can be wearisome.
+Plus, some parts of this walking tour take you through hilly areas.
+It is thus ideal to stick with a comfortable pair of flat shoes rather than heels.
+Your feet will thank you by the end of the tour.

 - UFO Bridge